-I bet you have a watch list on all of them, with no recent intention of wading your way through the new releases that are waiting for you.
+I bet you have a watch list on them, with no recent intention of wading your way through the new releases waiting for you.

-Well, let me tell you, when the baby comes, you may not feel like doing this, so a great way to relieve boredom is to actually binge the shows you’ve meant to watch for a while.
+Well, let me tell you, when the baby comes, you may not feel like doing this, so a great way to relieve boredom is to binge the shows you’ve meant to watch for a while.

 You can say a lot for chilling out and unwinding to your favorite show, and in my eyes, it is truly one of the best pass times, especially when you can see the marathon that lies ahead for you in the distance!

 3. Pamper Yourself

 The ‘mother’ of all fun things?!
-I have a feeling this may be something you as a mom-to-be will really like the sound of – pampering yourself!
-Take care of yourself, moms…
+I feel this may be something you, as a mom-to-be, will like the sound of – pampering yourself!
+Take care of yourself, moms!

 As you move from trimester to trimester, you must listen to your body and know when it needs to unwind.

 Your partner will also want this for you as pregnancy fatigue kicks in.

 There are many ways to do this, from ordering a bumper spa pack for yourself to the art of simply running yourself a bubble bath or sinking into your sofa with a luxurious hot chocolate.

-This is particularly important if you are still at work and although maternity leave is time off, you not necessarily going to have the time to do this when you want to, so you had better get the bath running!
+This is particularly important if you are still at work, and although maternity leave is time off, you are not necessarily going to have the time to do this when you want to, so you had better get the bath running!

 4. Get Active

-This is a great activity to do with either your partner or friends or even alone!
-Getting out of the home and into nature is a sure-fire way to reignite inspiration and pass the time in a fun and exciting way.
+This is a great activity to do with your partner, friends, or even alone!
+Getting out of the home and into nature is a surefire way to reignite inspiration and pass the time in a fun and exciting way.